Rz02/arbitrary_precision_integers/README.md

 # Arbitrary Precision Integers

 ## Overview
 The **bigint** class is designed for **arbitrary-precision integer arithmetic**.
-It allows for the manipulation of large integers, beyond the typical limits of standard integer types in C++, by storing the digits of the number in **a vector of uint8_t**.
-This class supports basic arithmetic operations like addition, subtraction, and multiplication, as well as comparison operators, making it suitable for applications requiring high-precision numbers.
+It allows for manipulating large integers, beyond the typical limits of standard integer types in C++, by storing the digits of the number in **a vector of uint8_t**.
+This class supports basic arithmetic operations like addition, subtraction, multiplication, division, modulus, and comparison operators, making it suitable for applications requiring high-precision numbers.

 ## Features
 Arbitrary Precision: